artedsolis/my-angular-post-page-app/README.md

-# Post Love and Hate -- Page
+# Send some Posts Love and Hate -- Page

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.